Alert Source Discuss

 /**

-* @notice Returns the computed token linked account address for a non-fungible token.
+* @notice Returns the computed token linked service address for a non-fungible token.

 * @param implementation The address of the implementation contract